 After the birth of my second baby, the mom tribe that I had already gathered around me was vital in making sure my family was fed after those first hard newborn weeks.
-My tribe created a meal train for us and one of my friends would show up at my door each night with a hot meal.
-I can’t tell you how wonderful that made me feel and what a weight off my shoulders it was not to have to worry about cooking for my family while we adjusted to our new normal.
+My tribe created a meal train for us, and one of my friends would show up at my door each night with a hot meal.
+I can’t tell you how wonderful that made me feel and what a weight off my shoulders it was not to worry about cooking for my family while we adjusted to our new normal.

 9. Bunco/Wine/Movie Nights